De Soto trying on its new role as the home of Panasonic

 “It’s a really small town.
 It’s really quaint,” said De Soto resident Jeffrey James.
 “Everybody knows everybody.
 It’s ‘Cheers’ with a stop sign.”

-“And so, yes, it was tremendously difficult work and we had to ask a lot of trust in our colleagues,” said District 19 state representative (D) Stephanie Clayton.
-“Because some of us had the information and a lot of us didn’t.”
+“And so, yes, it was tremendously difficult work, and we had to ask a lot of trust in our colleagues,” said Kansas Rep. Stephanie Clayton, D-District 19.
+“Because some of us had the information, and a lot of us didn’t.”

 James and his neighbors will have to find a lot of new bar stools to pull up.